Heavy Cream 101: Nutrition Facts and Health Effects

 • Black pepper (to taste)

-To make this soup, saute the onions in butter until they begin to soften.
+To make this soup, saute the onions in butter until they soften.

 When the soup starts to boil, reduce the heat and pour the heavy cream into the pan.